Last Updated on June 11, 2025 by Arnav Sharma

 Infrastructure as Code (IaC) offers power, but with that comes risk.
 A typo in a Terraform file or a misconfigured resource can easily cause an outage, a security gap, or unexpected costs.

-.
-We need a consistent way to validate our Terraform codeโbefore it ever touches production.
+To avoid that, we need more than just terraform plan.
+We need a consistent way to validate our Terraform code—before it ever touches production.

-In this post, Iโll cover three tools that can help:
+In this post, I’ll cover three tools that can help:

 - Terratest: run unit-like tests on actual infrastructure